Creating the Northern Care Alliance NHS Foundation Trust

 All community and hospital services are provided through our four Care Organisations: Salford, Oldham, Bury and Rochdale, supported by our NCA-wide diagnostics and pharmacy services, and corporate functions.

-The four Care Organisations have a Medical Director, Director of Nursing, Managing Director and Finance Director with clear accountability and authority to govern.
+Our four Care Organisations have a Medical Director, Director of Nursing, Managing Director and Finance Director with clear accountability and authority to govern.

 - developing service strategy